-TABLE 19: IMPLEMENTATION STRATEGY
+TABLE 20: IMPLEMENTATION STRATEGY

-Task Task Lead Agency/ Partners Timeline Relative Cost Apply for and Secure Funding for Project Design & Construction ture Funding develop competitive grant applications to projects that will be highly competitive for funding, such Ongoing, 5 Years \$\$ Conduct Complete Streets Studies • Seek grants for the Complete Streets studies identified as part of the ATP to plan for local contexts.
+Task Task Lead Agency/ Partners Timeline Relative Cost Apply for and Secure Funding for Project Design & Construction Apply "80/20" rule for bicycle project funding, so that 80 percent of funding covers the highest need facilities and 20 percent of funding are reserved for spot/ as needed improvements.
+Allocate funding or staff time to develop competitive grant applications to projects that will be highly competitive for funding, such as safety and complete streets projects with strong public support.
+Refer to the Potential Funding Sources section of the ATP to identify available funding sources for each project in the prioritized project list.
+Local Agencies, MCTC to provide guidance for funding sources Ongoing, 5 Years \$\$ Conduct Complete Streets Studies • Seek grants for the Complete Streets studies identified as part of the ATP to plan for local contexts.
 Local Agencies Ongoing, 5-10 Years \$\$\$ Deploy Educational, Encouragemen t, and Enforcement Programs Work with the County Public Health Department and local agencies to establish a Countywide Safe Routes to School Program Work with the Police Department to enhance and further development education, encouragement, and enforcement programs Local Agencies, MCTC, Police Departments Ongoing, 5 Years \$\$-\$\$\$

-TABLE 19: IMPLEMENTATION STRATEGY
+TABLE 20: IMPLEMENTATION STRATEGY